soilwise-he/SoilWise-documentation/tech/docs/glossary.md

 documentation:Humboldt Alignment Editor (HALE)
 :   [Humboldt Alignment Editor](https://github.com/halestudio/hale) (HALE) java based desktop software to compose and apply a data transformation to data

-documentation:Harmonization
+documentation:Harmonisation
-:   Harmonization is the process of transforming two datasets to a common model, a common projection, usage of common domain values and align their geometries
+:   Harmonisation is the process of transforming two datasets to a common model, a common projection, usage of common domain values and align their geometries

 documentation:Information retreival
 :   Information retreival (IR) is the task of identifying and retrieving information system resources (e.g. digital objects or metadata records) that are relevant to a search query.
 It includes searching for the information in a document, searching for the documents themselves, as well as searching for metadata describing the documents.